 One recent memorable trip was this past May.
-I went on a nine day cruise on Royal Caribbean with my sister, her husband and another friend.
+I went on a nine-day cruise on Royal Caribbean with my sister, her husband and another friend to Bermuda and the Bahamas.
 We left out of Baltimore on the Grandeur of the Seas.
-Our ports of call were Kings Wharf Bermuda, Nassau Bahamas and CoCoCay Bahamas.
+Our ports of call were Kings Wharf Bermuda, Nassau Bahamas, and Cococay Bahamas.
 The private island for Royal Caribbean.

 Since we got there mid-afternoon, we spent the rest of the day here.
 I’m not sure why, but, we didn’t really do much else on the island that day or night.
 We were docked there overnight until 3pm the next afternoon.
 Of that time, that was the one thing I wished I did.
 Got back off to see some of the nightlife.
 But, I didn’t want to go out by myself.

 One thing with Bermuda transportation?
 You have taxi’s and you have the bus.
 OMG.
 If you have to get someplace fast?
 The bus is the way to do it.
 The drivers according to locals are confident in their driving abilities.
 The drivers according to tourists?
 Are crazy.
 They take the turns fast.
 I couldn’t even see if there were speed limit signs to be honest.
 On our way back to the ship, we had standing room only.
 My sister was having a little difficulty, so we got off at a bus stop to wait for another bus in the hopes we’d have seats.
 While waiting, we did take some pictures.

 I am not sure where that location was, but I do know it was a stop people got off to go see the lighthouse.
 They drive on the left side of the road in Bermuda, so we had to be careful with cars whipping down the hill.
 The next bus we still only had standing room only, but as the buses were about to stop running, we had no choice.